redhat-openstack/website/source/cloud-management/using-manageiq-on-openstack.html.md

 ### Installing ManageIQ

-There are [basic instructions](http://manageiq.org/download/) available for downloading and installing ManageIQ.
-To display the instructions for OpenStack, choose OpenStack as your platform and select a desired release.
-The basic process is uploading an appliance to Glance, and launching it with an appropriately provisioned instance (ManageIQ needs a minimum of 6 GB RAM and a 45 GB persistent disk).
+To download and install ManageIQ for OpenStack, go to the [ManageIQ Download page](http://manageiq.org/download/) and choose either a current stable release or a nightly build.
+Then, follow the [installation instructions for OpenStack](http://manageiq.org/docs/reference/latest/doc-Installing_on_Red_Hat_Enterprise_Linux_OpenStack_Platform/miq/).
+The installation process is, essentially, uploading an appliance to Glance, and launching it with an appropriately provisioned instance.
+ManageIQ needs a minimum of 6 GB RAM and a 45 GB persistent disk.

 Once the application is installed, you can manage your OpenStack cloud by configuring it as a cloud provider for ManageIQ.

-See the [Documentation section](http://manageiq.org/documentation/) on the ManageIQ website for more information on deploying and using ManageIQ.
+See the [Documentation page](http://manageiq.org/documentation/) on the ManageIQ website for more detailed information on deploying and using ManageIQ.

 ### Common cloud management tasks